-#5 A honey bee colony has about 60,000 bees and 1 queen.
+#5 A honey bee colony has up to 60,000 bees and 1 queen.
 The female workers do all the work.

 It takes a large work force to perform the duties required by a honey bee colony.
 Outside the hive, foragers collect nectar, pollen and water.
 Guard bees defend the hive entrance against intruders.
 Inside the hive, nurse bees care for young and house bees make honey, build comb and do numerous other activities.